vaziety/Spotify/README.md

 ```
 - If you want to install the beta verion of `distube` join the server `distube`

+## Installation 2:
-- If you want to install all of the package
+- If you want to install all of the packages
 ```json
 npm install
 ```